 The first objection is that modern biology seems to support Aquinas’s position that gender is better attributed to matter than soul.
 This is because modern biology teaches us that gender is intimately connected with various genetic networks, especially the chromosomal patterns XY or XX found in the zygote.
 But this does not so much entail that gender differentiation arises from matter primarily as show us more clearly how intimately related substantial form and matter relate to one another in the constitution of a human being.
-Any becoming of a substance requires appropriately disposed matter, after all the being is generated by the actualisation of potencies in the matter.
-But it is the resultant form (the actuality) that primarily characterises the being the is generated.
+Any becoming of a substance requires appropriately disposed matter; after all, the being is generated by the actualization of potencies in the matter.
+But it is the resultant form (the actuality) that primarily characterizes the being the is generated.

 The position I have argued affirms the notion that particular souls are essentially commensurated to particular bodies, but claims that within this commensuration gender begins at the level of the soul and is received into the corresponding matter accordingly designated by the genetic pattern.

-In order to affirm that a numerically single (that is, really identical) power to be differentiatedonly by matter, we would need to accept Aquinas’s account which, as we’ve seen, is falsified by modern biology.
-Otherwise we’d need a “generic power” had by both male and female, which would need to be an abstract power or a power that includes both.
-But the first alternative is incoherent in Thomistic metaphysics (and even in much modern metaphysics), and the second would involve an entire set of the person’s powers being denied and frustrated in merely virtue of them being an individual human.
+In order to affirm that a numerically single (that is, really identical) power to be differentiated only by matter, we would need to accept Aquinas’s account which, as we’ve seen, is falsified by modern biology.
+Otherwise, we’d need a “generic power” had by both male and female, which would need to be an abstract power or a power that includes both.
+But the first alternative is incoherent in Thomistic metaphysics (and even in much of modern metaphysics), and the second would involve an entire set of the person’s powers being denied and frustrated merely in virtue of them being an individual human.
 This “opposes Thomas’s thought and the majority of human experience.”

 Being male or female, therefore, follows principally from one’s soul in relation to that soul’s correspondingly disposed matter.